 Five Ways to Stay Organized at Work

-Organization is the key to being productive at work.
-If you’re unorganized, you will have a hard time concentrating and run the risk of misplacing items you need.
+Organization is the key to productivity at work.
+If you’re unorganized, you will have difficulty concentrating and finding the items you need.
 Another downside to being disorganized is lack of creativity.
 In order to be efficient in the workplace, we encourage you to try the tips below.

 1. Make Sure Your Desk is Clean

 Many studies have shown that you will have trouble focusing if your desk is cluttered.
 According to a report by OfficeMax, 77 percent of adults say clutter negatively impacts their productivity.
-For this reason, you should get rid of unnecessary clutter and only keep the items you use on a regular basis.
+For this reason, you should get rid of unnecessary clutter and only keep the items you need.
 You should also go through old documents to see if you need to hold onto them.
-After you’ve decided which documents you’d like to keep, put them in a designated folder (maybe even color coded) so you can refer back to them at a later time.
+After you’ve decided which documents you’d like to keep, put them in a designated folder so you can refer to them at a later time.

 2. Organize Your Inbox